ga-curriculum/ml-workflow-and-best-practices/data-splitting-model-validation/README.md

 ### **Implementing Train-Test Split**

 A **train-test split** is the simplest way to evaluate a model.
-It ensures that the model does not memorize the training data but generalizes to unseen examples.
+It ensures that models learn general patterns rather than memorizing training data.

 **Example Code:**